Compared To China, U.S. Stay-At-Home Has Been A 'Giant Garden Party,' Journalist Says

 On how we don't yet know if people can become immune to COVID-19 — and how long that immunity would last

-We we do not know enough, and that's one of the big unsolved things, ... because there are these anecdotal reports of people who seem to have been infected a second time.
-But you never know whether or not they had a false negative test that cleared them before that, or whether or not there are some people who have kind of immune systems that are not perfect.
+We do not know enough, and that's one of the big unsolved things ... because there are these anecdotal reports of people who seem to have been infected a second time.
+But you never know whether or not they had a false negative test that cleared them before that or whether or not there are some people who have kind of immune systems that are not perfect.

 On a scenario in which people with immunity could have advantages